 Any concerns, issues, or feedback discussed with the State and/or Regional Mock Trial Coordinator are to be made solely by the lead teacher coach and/or the attorney coach.

-Any communication not from the lead teacher coach or attorney coach is non-compliance and is subject to Rule 6.4 Discipline for Non-Trial Rules Violations.
-This rule is in place before and during the competition.
+Any communication not from the lead teacher coach or attorney coach is in violation and subject to Rule 6.4 Discipline for Non-Trial Rules Violations.
+This rule is in place before, during, and after the competition.

-All post-competition communication is to be made solely by the lead teacher coach and/or attorney coach directed to the State Coordinator only.
-There is no reaching out to the judges or regional coordinators post-competition.
+No competition-related communication from the teams to the judges or regional coordinators post-competition is allowed.
 Any post-competition communication not directed to the State Coordinator subjects the team to penalties up to disqualification the following school year.